Felixvillas/Spatial_Intelligence_Bench/Small_Scale/6_SATT/4/prompt-template.md

 Here is a row of images.
 This contains multiple instances of object, but not all of them are the target object.
 The row is indexed from left to right, starting from 0.
 <IMAGE OF GRID>

 Which of these options represent the true locations of the target object in the grid?
-Locations are represented as (row, column).
+Locations are represented as index.
 Choice 1.
 1, 2, 3, 5, 8
 Choice 2.
 0, 2, 3, 7, 9
 Choice 3.
 0, 3, 5, 7, 8